 Also in the Untapped Cities article, it shows their “Price of Happiness” mural that is featured in the No Longer Empty exhibition which was held at the abandoned Bank of Manhattan.
 The installation was meant as a commentary on the housing issues both the American people and the citizens of China were currently facing at the time in 2011.
 The installation was comprised of our losing lottery tickets and the Buddhist afterworld money.

 In stark contrast to Ghost of a Dream where the artists combine the lottery with people’s dreams, one artist reminds us that scratch offs are just trash.

-In the span of two days, David Jelinek’s luck seemed to disappear.
-First, he and his wife decided to divorce and that very weekend, a car hit him while he was trying to flag down a taxi.
+In two days, David Jelinek’s luck seemed to disappear.
+First, he and his wife decided to divorce, and that very weekend, a car hit him while he was trying to flag down a taxi.
 As a result of the accident, he lost all hearing in his right ear and a large amount of spinal fluid and spent the next ten days recovering in the hospital.

 When he was released from the hospital, he noticed a crumpled lotto scratch off on the ground.
-Since then he has begun collecting discarded scratch offs.
-So much so, he was able to fill 3 suitcases.
+Since then he has begun collecting discarded scratch-offs.
+So much so, he was able to fill three suitcases.